rosschapman/internetross/blog.md

 Btw, my italicization of *knowing math* is an intentional problematizing because I want to mess with the idea that *knowing math* is synonymous with demonstrating technical prowess for calculation or proofing.
 Instead, we should be talking about knowing *enough* math: like having an ontological relationship with mathematical formalism and general principles.
 Math The Good Parts.
 Otherwise, I fear we're risking an axiomatic blur that will gate keep devs for lack of fitness without a stronger STEM background.

-I became *Meursault* from learning math in school alienated from material reality -- it was the medieval era of the late 80s and 90s when we had to choose between arts and math.
-But since partaking in commercial software life, I've rediscovered an appreciation for the higher-order applicabilities of math to business products; which functions in a very similar same way to the oft-desired need for senior engineers to go wide with their knowledge of the stack (regardless of specialization) so they can bear expertise on architecture and design.
-For example, why don't we desire for senior React developers to understand just enough graph theory to *see* component architectures as graphs and the implications of data pipelining and message passing in a graph (bonus points for being a student of Christopher Alexanders' semilattices); or just enough category theory to understand the legacy of composability of first class functions.
+After years of pounding out calculation in school alienated from material reality, I became *Meursault* -- perhaps why I don't feel the need to champion for proofs.
+But since partaking in commercial software life, I've rediscovered an appreciation for the higher-order applicabilities of math to business products.
+This appreciation functions in a very similar same way to our oft-desired need for senior engineers to go T-shaped with their knowledge of the stack (regardless of specialization) so they can bear expertise on architecture and design.
+Math extends this way too.
+We can desire for senior React developers to understand just enough graph theory to *see* component architectures as graphs and the implications of data pipelining and message passing in a graph (bonus points for being a student of Christopher Alexanders' semilattices); or just enough category theory to understand the legacy of composability of first class functions.

+The thing is, it's not a tall order.
+We should be encouraging math this way!
+Some business problems map really well to higher-order maths.
 I mean, once we sit down to write code, we can easily offload the fastidious implementation details; the few lines we'll copy/paste from existing math libraries.

-Thing is, some business problems only map to higher-order math realms.
 Take, for example, a common e-commerce retail problem like Distributed Order Management (DOM).
 Modern omnichannel selling combined with cloud computing open a broad field of possibilities to achieve low-cost order fulfillment.
 Affine cost structures -- resulting from variable/variadic shipping dynamics -- will increase complexity as an ecommerce company scales.
 We're talking about quite a bit of real-world complexity to model and adapt to.

 What, then, when we're tasked to create an algorithm to satisfice a version of this problem where you have these rough requirements:
 1. Orders must be completely fulfilled